KuvA Research Days 2024, Day 1: Taking Back the Museum

 Host: Lea Kantonen, Professor Emerita, Artistic research, Academy of Fine Arts, Uniarts Helsinki

-The research project Taking Back the Museum – Opening the spaces of community museums to recover the art of Indigenous people (2021–2024), founded by the Kone Foundation, will finish at the end of this year.
+The research project Taking Back the Museum – Opening the spaces of community museums to recover the art of Indigenous people (2021–2024), funded by the Kone Foundation, will finish at the end of this year.

 We wrote in our research plan (2020): “There is a need to question how to best use our research to stem the tide of ruination, present in our time (Tsing & al. 2017).
 The project aims at rethinking things and landscapes as known and protected by heritage and environmental institutions and sciences.
 National parks, herding land, sacred sites and objects at museums are all haunted.
 They have an existence in science as protected objects, but they also have a mode of existence that is unseen and unrecognized.
 What is invisible are the stories in which they were once embedded in sets of relations, before they were reduced by colonialism.
 “Colonisation is thingification,” wrote Césaire (1996), one of the founders of postcolonial thought.
 A world that had been domesticated by colonial taxonomies and techniques implies extracting them from their local relationships.
 A decolonial practice would imply slowing down, questioning the connections that had been taught, erased, and reduced to things.
 Green (2020) encourages us to find the place where some existence got lost and where they lost their ontological moorings.
 In this project we will identify these places in order to release the lost connections and argue that artistic research is a powerful route to do so.”